Bolshiye Kaybitsy: History

 The village was established in the time of the Khanate of Kazan.

-Until 1920, village was in the lyankovskuyu Sviazhsky Uyezd of Kazan Governorate.
+Until 1920, the village was in Ulyanovsk volost in Sviazhsky Uyezd of Kazan Governorate.
 The area underwent several administrative changes until the Kaybitsky District was established on April 19, 1991.

 In 2005 and 2006, a road bypassing Bolshiye Kaybitsy was built, decreasing traffic through the village.
 Bus transportation to Kazan and the Zelenodolsk Kulanga station from Bolshiye Kaybitsy is, however, still possible.